A general epistemology of cognition and consciousness V.13.2

 Some neuroscientists and philosophers predict that we will never be able to explain how our mind is integrated with our brain or why we subjectively experience sensations.
 But everything we do know including our intimate and intense experiences with each other, our precise ways of navigating and manipulating the environment, our understanding of evolution, physics, chemistry, biology and our own physiology, we only know because we are conscious.

 Then why is there no consensus on a definition of consciousness?
 Currently there are about seven billion reporting experts on subjective experience in the world.
 The fact that even those who study the mind and brain cannot agree upon a basic description of our collective cognitive existence testifies to the enigmatic solitude of consciousness.
-On a fundamental level we are mysteries to each other.
+On a fundamental level we are mysteries to ourselves and each other.

 Neuroscientists will continue to make more precise predictions about cognition and consciousness with the reductive analysis of neural systems.
 When I read neuroscience literature I ask a few basic questions.
 Is there a common framework that ties this evidence and theory with other theories of cognition?
 How can this evidence be understood in the larger contexts of the body, the species and the environment?
 Can we find common frameworks in those contexts?